bGuenes/sbi_chemical_abundances/README.md

 ## 4. Multistar Posterior
 We can compute the posterior for a single star from the samples from the NPE. <br>
-Because of the central limit theorem, we can write the posterior for a single star as a multivariate Gaussian. <br>
+Because of the central limit theorem, the posterior for a single star is a multivariate Gaussian.
+We can fit this with the sampled parameters from the NPE. <br>
 This gives us the mean and covariance of $\alpha_{IMF}$ and $log{N_{Ia}}$ for one observation. <br>

-We can then combine the posterior for multiple stars to get the posterior for the entire dataset.
+We can then calculate the posterior for $\alpha_{IMF}$ and $log{N_{Ia}}$ over multiple stars by multiplying the single star posteriors.

 $$
 \begin{align*}